 The stickers, which will bear the name of each soldier they represent, have been kindly sponsored by Fiveclouds Tap & Bottle.
-8 Market Place, which incidentally, was the former home of James Alfred Joseph Hanna, a Macclesfield soldier.
+8 Market Place, Macclesfield.
+Incidentally, this is the former home of James Alfred Joseph Hanna, a Macclesfield soldier.
 A poppy bearing his name is on display at the pub.

-For those whose details go no further than to offer an address of a property now demolished, or if the precise address details are unknown, their street (when known), will be marked on a large, pre WW1 map of the town.
-It is intended to do this for ALL those we hold details of.
+For the soldiers whose details go no further than to offer an address of a property now demolished, or if the house number is unknown, their street will be marked on a large, pre WW1 map of the town.
+Where possible, we intend to do this for ALL those for whom we have details.

 The maps will be on display at various points across the town, starting at the offices of the Macclesfield branch of The Royal British Legion and Monocle Deli, Chestergate.
 We expect Macclesfield’s Grosvenor Centre to follow shortly after, and two or three other sites to be confirmed, a little time later.
 The maps will offer a visual indication of the appalling loss of life across the town.